Last updated on 03 October 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 To avoid incurring this additional liability, it must be clear at all times which role your company is fulfilling.

-The GDPR places new obligations on a data processor, over and above simply complying with a DPA.
+The GDPR places obligations on a data processor that go above and beyond simply complying with a DPA.
 These are things the data processor must do whether or not they're included explicitly in the DPA.

 Under the GDPR's predecessor, the Data Protection Directive, data processors were only really liable under their contract with a data controller rather than the law itself.